-Dr. Hoyos Nervi represents GSAPP as Chair-Elect for the Pennsylvania and Delaware Directors of Training Consortium (PENDELDOT).
-She served as an Assistant Professor of Psychiatry at Robert Wood Johnson Medical School where she supervised psychology students and psychiatry residents and taught medical students.
-Dr. Hoyos Nervi helped coordinate several NIH funded national conferences in Latino mental health and was an integral part of the research team for various NIH-funded grants.
-Dr. Hoyos Nervi has published peer-reviewed journal articles and book chapters in the areas of somatization and Latino mental health.
-She has a volunteer faculty appointment at Robert Wood Johnson Medical school in the Department of Psychiatry and maintains a private practice.
-Her clinical work has been primarily with individuals who suffer from mood and/or anxiety disorders and behavioral medicine with sensitivity to acculturation issues.
+Dr. Hoyos Nervi teaches courses in Learning Theory and Cognitive Behavioral Foundations as well as Training, Supervision and Consultation for the Clinical Department.
+In addition, she runs Supervision CBT groups for first year clinical students.
+In the past, she coordinated practicum and taught a practicum course in the MAP program and was an assistant professor of psychiatry at Robert Wood Johnson Medical School where she supervised post-doctoral fellows, psychology externs and psychiatry residents and taught medical students.
+In that role, Dr. Hoyos Nervi coordinated several NIH-funded national conferences in Latino mental health and was an integral part of the research team for various NIH-funded grants.
+She has published peer-reviewed journal articles and book chapters in the areas of somatization and Latino mental health.
+She has a volunteer faculty appointment at Robert Wood Johnson Medical School in the Department of Psychiatry and maintains a private practice.
+Dr. Hoyos Nervi's interests are understanding the role of culture and acculturation issues, working with individuals who suffer from mood and/or anxiety disorders, and integrated care/behavioral medicine.